BillyDoesDev/cognizant-assignments/README.md

 <hr>

-A summary of all the programs listed along with their outputs can be found at `outputs.md`.
+A summary of all the programs listed along with their outputs can be found at `outputs.md` in the respective directories.